filecoin-project/ref-fvm/README.md

   - Focus: pre-mainnet preparations.
   - Estimated: March '22.
 - Final:
-  - Declared when: FVM is securing mainnet, i.e. when M1 from the [FVM milestone roadmap](https://filecoin.io/blog/posts/introducing-the-filecoin-virtual-machine/) is reached.
+  - Declared when: FVM v0 is securing mainnet, i.e. when M1 from the [FVM milestone roadmap](https://filecoin.io/blog/posts/introducing-the-filecoin-virtual-machine/) is reached.
   - Estimated: end of March '22.

+### v1: Fully-programmable FVM (with EVM foreign runtime support)

+- Alpha:
+  - Declared when: all functionality implemented, 70%+ test coverage, integrated into Lotus via FFI.
+  - Focus: feature completeness.
+  - Estimated: end of April '22.
+- Beta:
+  - Declared when: testnets deployed (user and automatic), running successfully for 1 week.
+  - Focus: testing and hardening.
+  - Estimated: May '22.
+- RC:
+  - Declared when: code audited; network-upgrade releases ready for all Filecoin clients.
+  - Focus: pre-mainnet preparations.
+  - Estimated: June '22.
+- Final:
+  - Declared when: FVM v1 is operating mainnet, i.e. when M1 from the [FVM milestone roadmap](https://filecoin.io/blog/posts/introducing-the-filecoin-virtual-machine/) is reached.
+  - Estimated: end of June '22.

 ## License